NIQS-Tech/DTSeg_plotter/README.md

 ```
 plot_DTSEG()
 ```
-will just simply return the blank error grid.
+will just simply return the blank error grid as shown below.
 ![Blank error grid as prouced by a blank function call](output.png "Blank DTS eg")